diff3/pandaria_5.4.8_docker/README.md

 cmake .. -DCMAKE_INSTALL_PREFIX=/opt/server -DCMAKE_C_COMPILER=/usr/bin/clang-11 -DCMAKE_CXX_COMPILER=/usr/bin/clang++-11 -DSCRIPTS=static -DWITH_WARNINGS=0

+make -j 8

 # this will take a long while.
 make install

 # all files kan be found at /opt/server

+# remove compile
+docker compose down

+# start all servers
+docker compose up -d

+# you have to log into mariadb and fix the databases and

 ```